Mark Kitching

-Mark Stephen Kitching (born 4 September 1995) is an English professional footballer who plays as a left back or left midfielder for National League club Oldham Athletic.
-He has played in the English Football League for Rochdale and Stockport County.
+Mark Stephen Kitching (born 4 September 1995) is an English professional footballer who plays as a left-back or left midfielder for National League club York City.
+He has played in the English Football League for York City, Rochdale and Stockport County.

 Kitching started his career with Middlesbrough and had a loan spell with League Two club York City from 2015 to 2016.
 He joined Rochdale in 2017, initially on loan, before moving to Hartlepool United in 2018.

 Career

 Middlesbrough

 Kitching was born in Guisborough, Cleveland.
 He progressed through the academy at Middlesbrough, the club he grew up supporting.
 His first involvement with the first team was as an unused substitute in a 1–0 home win over Derby County on 5 April 2014.
 Kitching signed a two-year professional contract with Middlesbrough in April 2014.
 He joined League Two club York City on a one-month youth loan on 26 November 2015, and made his debut two days later when starting in a 5–1 home defeat to Accrington Stanley.
 He lost his place in the team to Femi Ilesanmi, and returned to Middlesbrough in January 2016 without making any further appearances.